Barcelona & Costa Brava | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Ride inland away from the seaside, initially through rolling farmland.
-After an initial climb, ride along a high plateau with views of the Pyrenees and the Bay of Roses.
-A quick descent then turns quickly and ascends to the highest point of the day at around the 23.6-km (14.6-mile) mark.
-A sustained descent rolls through farms and villages, then traverse some rolling hills until the route flattens back out at the plain at Sant Thomas de Fluvià.
-At Sant Pere Pescador you cross the Fluvià River and turn south, paralleling the coast through the medieval town of Sant Martí d’Empúries and to your hotel.
+Begin by riding inland, away from the seaside, through rolling farmland.
+After an initial climb, follow a high plateau with sweeping views of the Pyrenees and the Bay of Roses.
+A quick descent is followed by a sharp turn and an ascent to the highest point of the day at approximately 23.6 km (14.6 miles).
+From there, enjoy a sustained descent through farmland and villages, then continue over a series of rolling hills before reaching the flatter plains near Sant Tomàs de Fluvià.
+At Sant Pere Pescador, cross the Fluvià River and turn south, paralleling the coast through the medieval town of Sant Martí d’Empúries, continuing on to your hotel.

 Included Meals: Breakfast

-Enjoy breakfast at your hotel and depart on your own.
-Depending upon your destination, it may not be possible to depart for the U.S. on the last day of the tour.
-Please check airline schedules carefully.
+Enjoy breakfast at your hotel and depart at your leisure.
+For additional guidance, please refer to your Vacation Preparation Handbook.
+Depending on your final destination, it may not be possible to depart for the U.S. on the last day of the tour—please check airline schedules carefully.
+If you plan to schedule return flights immediately following the tour’s conclusion, contact your airline directly for specific check-in requirements.

 Included Meals: Breakfast